Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ![data-mapping](../assets/data-mapping.svg)

 > "Programming is a game of information.
-We receive/send data on which we perform arbitrary transformations and logic." — Iliyan Germanov
+We receive and send data, on which we perform arbitrary transformations and logic." — Iliyan Germanov

 **Architecture:** _Data layer → Domain layer (optional) → UI layer_